Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

-Life has been a bit hectic in our home these past few week’s, so I decided to try something a bit different with my recipes of the week this week.
+Life has been a bit hectic in our home these past few week’s, so I decided to try something a bit different with my Surviving Cancer’s Recipes of the Week this week.

 Between having our shed built, and the landscaping projects that go along with that, ramp, edging, and other stuff, my recipe choices have tended to lean more towards comfort food, than healthy choices designed to aid in shrinking our waistlines.
 Most of our meals either had some sort of pasta component, or a large amount of cheese, which it seems like after my bout with Nerlynx, neither hubby nor I can currently tolerate in large quantities.